Independent Pharmacies in the United States: Independent pharmacies in rural America

 Independent pharmacies face several key challenges.
-First, independent pharmacies are unable to negotiation on a level playing field with pharmacy benefit managers (PBMs).
-Second, independent pharmacies are disadvantaged when health plan sponsors (employers, et al.) decide to require, or financially incentivize, patients to use mail order pharmacies – often against the patients’ wishes.
+First, independent pharmacies are unable to negotiate on a level playing field with pharmacy benefit managers (PBMs).
+Second, independent pharmacies are disadvantaged when health plan sponsors (employers, et al.) decide to require, or financially incentivize, patients to use mail order pharmacies.
 Third, many independent pharmacies are challenged by the growth of “preferred pharmacy” health plan designs that greatly restrict the patients’ choice of pharmacy.

 Other key issues for community pharmacists are creating a fair reimbursement system for generic drugs covered under Medicaid, preserving patient access to durable medical equipment provided by local pharmacies, and implementing greater regulations and transparency over pharmacy benefit managers.